How To Pick The Best Gate Automation System For Your Unique Needs

 Photocells protect the area the gates pass through as they open and close.
 Therefore, anyone entering this zone breaks the beam which stops the gates.

-Safety edges are installed on the ends of gates so that any contact with the safety edge pushes electrical contacts together and the gate stops.
+Safety edges are installed on the ends of gates so that any contact with the safety edge pushes electrical contacts together and the electric gate stops.

 While safety edges are effective, their design means that the gate has to hit something before they trigger the gates to stop moving.